 Before You Visit

-- Find licensed Vermont cannabis retailers
+- Research retailers: Find licensed Vermont cannabis retailers; read reviews; browse menus online

-- Why are you interested in cannabis?
+- Understand your goals: Why are you interested in cannabis?
+What are you hoping to experience?
+Do you have health concerns?

-- If you’re visiting Vermont, verify your hotel/rental allows cannabis
+- Check accommodation policies: If you’re visiting Vermont, verify your hotel/rental allows cannabis most prohibit use on their property

-- Start small for your first purchase
+- Set a budget: Products range from $10–$100+; start small for your first purchase

 What to Bring